You must have

 If you are unsuccessful at this stage...

-If your application form does not meet our specified entry requirements we will update UCAS Teacher Training.
-We will also write to you, stating the reason for rejection and, in most cases will provide additional information on how to improve your application.
+If your application form does not meet our specified entry requirements we will update the UCAS Teacher Training application portal.

 If you require further information regarding the admissions process, please email firstname.lastname@example.org